vawser/Yapped-Rune-Bear/README.md

 Once unpacked, open the regulation.bin file found in the ELDEN RING\Game with Yapped.

+# Issues
-Note that the layouts are incomplete, so using altered params in-game may result in bugged behavior.
+Note that the layouts are incomplete, so using altered params in-game may result in bugged behavior:

+Current known bugs:
+ - Goods sidebar UI notifications don't display.
+ - Spectral Stead Whistle shows the Resummon message incorrectly with any usage.